SergeyVorobiev/M88-GameStick-Patch/README.md

 ### GAMESIR NOVA 2 LITE Setup

-You can use much more comfortable and precise controllers which support Android OS.
+You can use more comfortable and precise controllers which support Android OS.
-GAMESIR NOVA 2 LITE* is a budget, precise and quite heavy controller supporting vibration and having 3 modes: XBox (Green), Nintendo Switch (Red), Dual Shock 4 (Blue).
+GAMESIR NOVA 2 LITE* is a budget, quite precise and heavy controller supporting vibration and having 3 modes: XBox (Green), Nintendo Switch (Red), Dual Shock 4 (Blue).
 Green variant is only for PC.
 The more appropriate one would be a controller supporting **trackpad** which gives you the ability to use cursor right in menus or system applications for easy navigation and access to all UI elements.

 \* *Be careful if you want to use GAMESIR products for two players mode on Android.
-The problem is that their controllers might have the same unique id and descriptor which Android considers as a single device.
+Their controllers might have the same unique id and descriptor which Android considers as a single device.
 If a game or an emulator relies on Android API, then both controllers will control the same player.*